K-PaaS/application-platform-guide-eng/user_guide/development_application/java.md

 #### 1.1.
 Document Outline

 ##### 1.1.1.
 Purpose
-This Document (Java Application Development Guide) presents the service pack of Open PaaS projects (Mysql, Cubrid, MongoDB, RabbitMQ, Radis, and GlusterFS) to work with Java applications and to deploy applications.
+This Document (Java Application Development Guide) presents the service pack of Open PaaS projects (Mysql, Cubrid, MongoDB, RabbitMQ, Radis, and GlusterFS) to work with Java applications and deploy applications.

 ##### 1.1.2.
 Range
 The range of this document is limited to the Java application development and service pack linkage of Open PaaS projects.